Mary Elizabeth Winstead

 Personal life of Mary Elizabeth Winstead

-For a long time, Mary Elizabeth Winstead's partner was director and screenwriter Riley Stearns.
+Mary Elizabeth Winstead was in a long-term relationship with director and screenwriter Riley Stearns.
 The couple met during a cruise in 2002.
-They lived together for many years and finally legalized their relationship in November 2010.
-In 2014, the couple worked together on the film "Faults," in which Winstead played a key role, and Stearns directed the shooting.
+After years together, they tied the knot in November 2010.
+In 2014, they collaborated on the film "Faults," with Winstead starring and Stearns directing.

 Mary Elizabeth Winstead and Riley Stearns